 Habitat is a part of an ecosystem.
-The climate, plants and animals are the identities of a habitat.
+The climate, plants, and animals are the identities of a habitat.
 Mainly ecosystem has two domains: Terrestrial/ Land ecosystem and Aquatic/Water ecosystem.
-Aquatic ecosystem includes freshwater habitats (lakes, ponds, rivers and streams, wetlands, swamp, etc) and marine habitats (oceans, intertidal zone, reefs, seabed and so on).
-The aquatic ecosystem is the habitat for water dependent animals, plants and microbes.
+An aquatic ecosystem includes freshwater habitats (lakes, ponds, rivers and streams, wetlands, swamp, etc) and marine habitats (oceans, intertidal zone, reefs, seabed and so on).
+The aquatic ecosystem is the habitat for water-dependent animals, plants, and microbes.

 Water supports many lives.
 Organisms which survive in water are called aquatic organisms.
 They depend on water for their food, shelter, reproduction and all other life activities.
 Different types of aquatic ecosystems are as follow:

-Marine: Marine ecosystem covers the largest surface area of the earth.
-Two –third of earth is covered by water and have the major share (about 71 percent).
+- Marine: Marine ecosystem covers the largest surface area of the earth.
+Two – a third of earth is covered by water and have the major share (about 71 percent).
 They constitute of oceans, seas, intertidal zone, reefs, seabed, estuaries, hydrothermal vents and rock pools.